flexwiz/fw-cnt/README.md

 - [Kubeseal (0.29.x or later)](https://github.com/bitnami-labs/sealed-secrets)
 - Git (2.30.x or later)
 - Access to a Kubernetes cluster (local or remote)

+## Components

+### Traefik

+[Traefik](https://traefik.io/) is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
+It integrates with your existing infrastructure components and configures itself automatically and dynamically.

+### Skaffold

+[Skaffold](https://skaffold.dev/) handles the workflow for building, pushing, and deploying your application, and provides building blocks for creating CI/CD pipelines.

+### Kustomize

+[Kustomize](https://kustomize.io/) lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as-is.

+### Sealed Secrets

+[Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) allows you to encrypt your secrets into SealedSecrets, which is safe to store even in public repositories.

 ## 📁 Project Structure